kavirajk/AlgoCourse/README.md

 ###Algorithm Course from Coursera.org
 > Kaviraj

-This repo contains implementation of programs that are taught in [Stanford Algorithm Course](https://www.coursera.org/course/algo).It is only for learning and education purpose.Contributions are welcome.
+This repo contains implementation of programs that are taught in [Stanford Algorithm Course](https://www.coursera.org/course/algo).It is only for learning and education purpose.Contributions to bug fix or enhancement are welcome.

 ###README.md Contents
 Every problem in this repo have README.md that will help in understanding solution to the problem with following sections.